jpawelczak/vpa-demo/README.md

 NAME       MODE                CPU   MEM       PROVIDED   AGE vpa-demo   InPlaceOrRecreate   1m    2097152   True       8m45s
 ```
-Once you see "PROVIDED" as `True` as in the above example, it means VPA is up and running.
+Once you see "PROVIDED" as `True` as in the above example, it means VPA is up and running for the workload.

+### VPA's in-place resizing with ContainerResourcePolicy

 Now, let's check VPA's recommendations about container-level CPU and Mem resources:
 ```
 kubectl describe vpa vpa-demo
 ```

 Have you noticed `Message: Some containers have a small number of samples` and `Type: LowConfidence`?
-It means VPA does not have enough data sample to make an relevant recommendation - let's use VPA's `ContainerResourcePolicy` to easily demonstrate the in-place resizing capabilities of the new VPA `InPlaceOrRecreate` mode.
+It means VPA does not have enough data sample to make a relevant recommendation, as we deployed VPA for a new workload (no historic data available).
+To set resources on a level required to maintain reliability of the workload, let's use VPA's `ContainerResourcePolicy` ([details](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#containerresourcepolicy_v1_autoscalingk8sio)).

-### VPA's in-place resizing - a quick demo

-To observe how a container is resized in-place, you can apply `ContainerResourcePolicy` ([details](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#containerresourcepolicy_v1_autoscalingk8sio)) for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`, you will notice that VPA scales-up the pods to CPU 550m without recreating the pods.

 vpa-resource-policy.yaml looks like this:
 ```